Did you know that about 300 million people around the world suffer from depression?

 The first step of getting better is admitting you need help so that you can start on the road to recovery.

-If you feel you are suffering from depression, and feel you need treatment, make an appointment with your doctor.
+If you feel you are suffering from depression, and feel you need treatment, make an appointment with your doctor to ask questions and find solutions.

 Making an appointment with a psychiatrist is more recommended than a general practitioner.
 If you don’t have access to a psychiatrist, you should see a general practitioner.